jeromecoupe/webstoemp/src/content/blogposts/2021-08-06-modular-code-with-nunjucks-eleventy.md

 };
 ```

-Again, we have to declare the shortcode in our Eleventy configuration, before we can use it in our Nunjucks templates.
+Again, we have to declare the shortcode in our Eleventy configuration (you know the drill by now), before we can use it in our Nunjucks templates.

 ```jinja2
 {%- raw %}